Adam-Lechnos/jenkins-dynamic-multiselect-repo-data/README.md

 # jenkins-dynamic-multiselect-repo-data
 Pull latest list of data from a GitHub repo directory for Jenkins Multi Select.
-Selects a directory to parse based on the command's supplied positions parameters
+Selects a directory to parse based on the command's supplied positions parameters such as region and environment

 **Note:** An improved and cleaner version of [jenkins-multiselect-repo-data](../../../jenkins-multiselect-repo-data) which allows for multiple directories to be parsed based upon position parmeters